VulcanJS/vulcan-docs/source/example-movies.md

 One more thing!
 By default, all schema fields are locked down, so we need to specify which ones the user should be able to insert as part of a “new document” operation.

 Once again, we do this through the schema.
-We'll add an `insertableBy` property to any “insertable” field and set it to `[members]` to indicate that a field should be insertable by any member of the `members` group (in other words, regular logged-in users):
+We'll add an `canCreate` property to any “insertable” field and set it to `[members]` to indicate that a field should be insertable by any member of the `members` group (in other words, regular logged-in users):

 ```js
 const schema = {